 Work on a well-rounded curriculum in math, science, history, language and literature.
 Take a variety of art courses offered in school but also take advantage of other resources in your community: art classes at workshops offered by museums, arts organizations, educational enrichment programs.
 Make a habit of seeing exhibitions in your community and while traveling.
 Organize an art club; invite speakers to your school.
 Work on the yearbook and newspaper in your school.
 Being involved in student organizations and publications will prepare you not only to work with visual arts materials, but will give you opportunities to work with others on collaborative projects.
 Subscribe to or read art journals such as Artforum, Artist in America or Art Papers and actively engage the numerous art forums that are available online.
 Artists are concerned about the relationship of art to society, so classes in the social sciences should be a priority for your academic work.
 Many students today also find connections between the sciences and art.
 Additionally, creative writing and the study of literature can play a central role in the development of your art.

-How to Major in Art – Studio Art (B.A.)
+How to Major in Art – Studio Art (B.F.A)

-Before you may progress into the program as a major, you must take Art 101 and 103 (a two-course sequence in two- or three-dimensional design) and an art history survey (Art History 172, 173, 183 or 162).
+Before you may progress into the program as a major, you must take Art 101 and 103 (a two-course sequence in two- and three-dimensional design) and an art history survey (Art History 172, 173, 183, or 162).
 Students are then admitted in rank order of cumulative average as space allows.
-During the first year, students also usually take Art 102, a course in four-dimensional design, and a second art history survey.
+During the first year, students also usually take Art 102, a course in four-dimensional arts (time), and a second art history survey.
 During the second year, you will progress to 200-level classes and choose a concentration.
-Students must meet all progression requirements in their area, which may vary.
-Make an schedule an early university orientation for the best course placement.
+Students must pass all progression requirements in their area, which may vary.

 Special Programs, Co-ops, and Internships

-The School encourages students to have experiences beyond the University, preferably prior to portfolio review.
-Opportunities include national and international student exchange programs, artist residencies, internships, and the many study abroad programs offered throught the School of Art and other departments.
+The School encourages students to have experiences beyond the University.
+Opportunities include national and international student exchange programs, artist residencies, internships, and the many study abroad programs offered through the School of Art and other departments.

-We are housed in the expansive Art and Architecture Building, four floors dedicated to architecture and the fine arts.
-There are lecture spaces and classrooms with multimedia capability, well-equipped design labs, film and video labs, a media pool, spacious sculpture and ceramic spaces, accommodating painting and drawing studios, and one of the finest printmaking facilities in the nation.
-The Ewing Gallery, located in the Art and Architecture Building, and the Downtown Gallery, recently opened in downtown Knoxville, schedule approximately twenty-four exhibitions each year.
-These support the galleries’ mission to sponsor exhibitions representative of current attitudes in art, to support the academic goals of the various disciplines taught in the School of Art and to serve as a resource for the university and regional communities.
-Gallery 1010, a student gallery curated by students, is located in downtown Knoxville.
+We are housed in the expansive Art and Architecture Building, four floors dedicated to architecture and the studio arts.
+There are lecture spaces and classrooms with multimedia capability, well equipped design labs, film and video labs, spacious sculpture and ceramic spaces, accommodating painting and drawing studios, and one of the finest printmaking facilities in the nation.
+The Ewing Gallery, located in Art and Architecture Building, and the Downtown Gallery, schedule approximately twenty-four exhibitions each year.
+These support the galleries’ mission to sponsor exhibitions representative of current attitudes in art, to support the academic goals of the various disciplines taught in the School of Art, and to serve as a resource for the university and regional communities.
+Gallery 1010, a student gallery organized by students, is located in downtown Knoxville.
 Exhibitions are scheduled by a School of Art student advisory committee.
 Our Visiting Artist program introduces diverse and important artists to students.
-In addition, Painting and Drawing’s Artist-in-Residence program brings an important painter to the UT campus each semester.
+In some cases, visiting artists and designers are in residence on campus for up to a week, conducting workshops or working with students and faculty on collaborative projects.
+In addition, Painting and Drawing’s artist-in-residence program brings an important contemporary artist to the UT campus each semester.